HEGSRR/Workshop-UCSB-2023/docs/about.md

 2. exemplar cases of reproduction and replication studies in spatial data science, and
 3. a reproducibility and replicability curriculum.

-We will present working prototypes of infrastructure, exemplar cases, and curriculum developed over the first two years of the National Science Foundation award, *Transforming theory-building and STEM education through reproductions and replications in the geographical sciences*.
+**Agenda:** We will briefly define reproducibility and replicability in relation to geography and spatial data science and present the current state of the field.
-Following presentations, we will form breakout groups to discuss applications to individual research programs and future steps for scaling up reproducible research practices in spatial data science.
+We will then review selected best practices for conducting reproducible research, while presenting working prototypes of infrastructure, exemplar cases, and curriculum developed over the first two years of the National Science Foundation award, Transforming theory-building and STEM education through reproductions and replications in the geographical sciences.

 We will present *infrastructure* in the form a Git repository template for reproducible research compendia and handbook.
 The template research compendium and handbook help guide the research process and organize research materials while maximizing reproducibility, and may be applied to both individual and collaborative research; and to original studies or reproduction/replication studies.